* David Larsen Memorial Internship, National Park Service, Application Deadline, March 31, 2014

 Interested students must be interviewed by the Museum’s Chief Collections Manager before applying for an internship through the Department of Visitor Services.

-The Maryland Historical Society, Library and Special Collections, Spring or Summer Internships
+* The Maryland Historical Society, Library and Special Collections, Summer Internships

 The Maryland Historical Society offers competitive fall, spring and summer internships to current undergraduate and graduate students.
 The overarching goals of our internship opportunities are to enhance the students’ educational experiences, as well as meet the needs of the institution.
 Interns are assigned directly to a staff member who supervises and mentors them on diverse and challenging projects that directly impact MdHS.
 Because of the semester nature of internships, interns are usually assigned to short-term projects.